ivmai/bdwgc/README.md

 Cloning of `libatomic_ops` is now optional provided the compiler supports atomic intrinsics.

+Alternatively, the collector could be built with CMake, like this:

+    mkdir out
+    cd out
+    cmake ..
+    cmake --build .
+    ctest

+Finally, on most targets, the collector could be built and tested directly with a single compiler invocation, like this:

+    gcc -I include -o gctest tests/test.c extra/gc.c && ./gctest

 Below we focus on the collector build using classic makefile.
 For the Makefile.direct-based process, typing `make check` instead of `make` will automatically build the collector and then run `setjmp_test` and `gctest`.